Happy Friday, woo hoo!

 No Period Now What

 I’ve seen a handful of younger women suffering from amenorrhea (lack of menstrual period for at least 3 months).
 I’ve never had amenorrhea, so I had to learn about it quickly.
-If you’re looking for a great resource, Robyn from the Real Life RD, is an expert in this area.
 This book, No Period Now What, is a great breakdown of what’s going on physiologically in the body.

 So it is something that needs a lot of attention.
 I may plan to do a post on this soon if you guys are interested?